JuliaActuary/JuliaActuary.org/packages.md

 ##### Arithmetic

-Adding, substracting, and comparing rates is supported.
+Adding, subtracting, and comparing rates is supported.

 #### Curves